-Successful protein and peptide quantitation using LC-MS requires continuous attention to detail in each step of the workflow, from sample prep to chromatographic separation and mass spectrometry detection.
+A sensitive and reproducible LC-MS analysis of biomolecules requires a fully optimized workflow from sample preparation to chromatographic separation and mass spectrometry detection.
 One frequently overlooked fact is that the analytes can be lost before LC-MS injections, especially in the sample container.
-Some proteins and peptides in solution tend to stick to the surface of the container, and may be permanently lost.
+Some proteins and peptides in solution stick to the wetted surfaces of the container and may be permanently lost.
 This non-specific binding (NSB) can lead to inaccurate quantitative results, and thus can limit the LC-MS assay capability.
-Using a blocking agent has been the most common workaround to mitigate NSB problems, but it may not be fully compatible with the downstream LC-MS conditions.
+Using a blocking agent has been the most common workaround to mitigate NSB problems, but it may not be fully compatible with the downstream LC-MS analysis.

 In this study, we review multiple factors that affect the recoveries of peptides and propose a systematic approach to prevent the losses without using blocking agents.

 Figure 1.
-Example calibration curves (50 pg/mL ~ 100 ng/mL) showing the non-linear relationship between the sample concentration and the peak area when there are analyte losses (red and blue).
+Example calibration curves (50 pg/mL ~ 100 ng/mL melittin) showing the non-linear relationship between the sample concentration and the peak area when there are analyte losses (red and blue).
 Compare with the straight calibration curves when the losses were avoided by adding 0.1% rat plasma (blocking agent/carrier protein) to the sample solutions (purple, $r^2 = 0.998$) or by preparing the sample in a QuanRecoveryTM plate without using carrier proteins (green, $r^2 = 0.997$).
 All samples were prepared in 80:20 water/acetonitrile + 0.2% TFA, and stored at 4 °C for 24 hours before analyses.